-In Multiplex control, the Master VFD will utilize the Lead/Lag Parameters and logic similar to lead/lag control in order to decide when to turn on/off a VFD.
-More detail on the logic behind these decisions will be given in a later section.
+In Multiplex control, the Primary VFD will utilize the Lead/Lag Parameters and logic similar to lead/lag control in order to decide when to turn on/off each VFD.
 It is recommended to run all auxiliary pumps on VFDs, otherwise pressure instability may occur.
-The Primary Auxiliary Pump could turn on/off resulting in the system pressure oscillating from (1.4.1 ANALOG SETPOINT 1 - 1.5.15 STAGE ANALOG LAG) to (1.4.1 ANALOG SETPOINT 1 + 1.5.16 DESTAGE ANALOG LAG).
+The Primary pump could turn on/off resulting in the system pressure oscillating from (1.4.1 ANALOG SETPOINT 1 - 1.5.15 STAGE ANALOG LAG) to (1.4.1 ANALOG SETPOINT 1 + 1.5.16 DESTAGE ANALOG LAG).

-The Master VFD stages in VFDs in a different order depending on which VFD is the Primary.
+The Primary VFD stages in auxiliary VFDs in a different order depending on which VFD is the Primary.
 When the Master VFD is not the Primary, it will ALWAYS be the second drive to be staged in.
 The tables below will illustrate the order of the VFDs to be staged or destaged for different values of 1.5.1 NUMBER LAG PUMPS.